UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 **What does and does not start the wait.** Only a completion that actually reached Sisu.
-If Suotar rejected it — `courseNotAllowed`, `personNotFound`, `enrolmentNotFound`, `invalidCredits`, `invalidGradeForGradeScale`, `studyRightNotValid`, `acceptorNotFound` — nothing was submitted, and a corrected retry is accepted immediately.
+If Suotar rejected it — `courseNotAllowed`, `personNotFound`, `enrolmentNotFound`, `invalidCredits`, `invalidGradeForGradeScale`, `studyRightNotValid` — nothing was submitted, and a corrected retry is accepted immediately.

 | first outcome          | retry within 2 h         | retry after 2 h                                                  |
 | ---------------------- | ------------------------ | ---------------------------------------------------------------- |